cockroachdb/docs/v22.2/joins.md

 docs_area: reference.sql
 ---

-A `JOIN` expression, also called a _join_, combines the results of two or more [table expressions](table-expressions.html) based on conditions on the values of particular columns (i.e., equality columns).
+A `JOIN` expression, also called a _join_, combines the results of two or more [table expressions](table-expressions.html) based on conditions on the values of particular columns (such as equality conditions).
 A join is a particular kind of table expression.

 A `JOIN` expression defines a data source in the `FROM` sub-clause of a [`SELECT` clause](select-clause.html) or as parameter to a [`TABLE` clause](selection-queries.html#table-clause).